 In her lessons, Olivia focuses on teaching students not only the basics of reading and playing music, but also to feel the music.
 Once a student has a basic understanding of the how to read music, she wants to get them playing material they are excited about.
 That could include pop, jazz, rock, country, classical, or even composing their own pieces.
 She believes if the student enjoys what they are playing, learning will be more fun.
 Seeing a student understand and enjoy music is her goal.

 Joe began drum lessons in 2003 and guitar a year later in 2004.
 Joe studied for six years under Michael Burkett and Jeff Moss, two former Musician Supply instructors, who were important influences in his musical development.
 Joe had steady performance opportunities to apply his growing guitar knowledge during his school years in church worship bands.
-He used that experience to go in another direction as he started playing in numerous bands around the Columbia area like Starscraper, Subject to Change, Saints Brigade, and Origins.
+He used that experience to go in another direction as he started playing in numerous bands around the Columbia area.
 Students studying with Joe will have access to his calm and controlled proficiency in rock, blues, alternative and classic rock guitar styles.
 Joe encourages students not to cut corners, create their own music, and above all else have fun.